A playful incident turns deadly

 Ryan didn’t survive his injuries.

-For Ryan’s family, it has been a painful eight years since their 29-year-old son lost his life.
+For Ryan’s family, it has been a painful nine years since their 29-year-old son lost his life.

 At the hospital, the family was told they could spend time with Ryan in intensive care while waiting for his heart to stop for the last time.
 After about an hour, Ryan’s pulse started to rise.
 “I leaned over, kissed him and said, ‘Go with God.
 Ryan, I love you,’” says Phil.